jonatanvicente/docker-k8s-training/labs/lab_3.md

       app: front
 ```

-7. Introduce a fake into the manifest: change the image name to name nginx:testfake to force an error.
+7. **Introduce a fake into the manifest**: change the image name to name nginx:testfake to force an error.
 	- Execute `kubectl get pods`.
 Can you see the error?
 	- Execute `kubectl rollout history deployment [deploymentName]`.
 Is it possible to perform the rollback?